 - Equipment Dirty and Clean Hold Time Study

-Successful execution of the protocol would be incomplete without report.
-So, a report should be prepared summarizing the key achievements of cleaning validation study.
-This also should include a clear statement of conclusion on pre-defined objective of a protocol.
+Successful execution of the protocol would be incomplete without a report.
+So, a report should be prepared to summarize the key achievements of the cleaning validation study including a clear statement of accepted or not accepted.

 Selecting a Proper Way of Cleaning

-As we’ve seen earlier, three ways of cleaning i.e. CIP, COP, and Manual Cleaning.
+As we’ve seen earlier, there are three ways of cleaning i.e. CIP, COP, and Manual Cleaning.
 As basic understanding already explained, we’ll see CIP only.

 Clean In Place (CIP)

 As part of the regulatory expectations, this is the most suitable way of cleaning the equipment.
 Equipment is cleaned at its existing location with a suitable cleaning agent.

 It is recommended to develop and implement an automated cleaning sequence to better control the potential variations.
 This helps to achieve cleaning consistency and adapt to a similar cleaning pattern.

 For Process Vessels and Integrated systems, a static or dynamic spray ball is preferred to ensure complete coverage of 360° including dead spaces near nozzles (one of the major worst-case locations).

 A Riboflavin test is conducted to conclude the spray ball is effectively reaching remote spaces of equipment at a defined pressure and flow rate.
 Riboflavin solution acts as a speck of dirt and can be seen under Ultra-Violet (UV) light.